SAM106032 - Records: bankruptcy cases: bankruptcy: existing SA record with linked PAYE record (Action Guide)

 3. If the taxpayer has a PAYE source, follow the instructions in the PAYE Manual at PAYE13060 onwards plus the following

-• Insolvency Claims Handling Unit (ICHU) may ask you to provide an estimate of the PAYE income tax for the year of bankruptcy to be provisionally included in the HMRC claim.
-You only have to provide this information if ICHU request it.
-Retain a copy of the estimated PAYE income tax in the INSOL 100 folder that has been provided to ICHU on their request
+• EIS Edinburgh or EIS Newcastle (formally referred to as Insolvency Claims Handling Unit (ICHU)) may ask you to provide an estimate of the PAYE income tax for the year of bankruptcy to be provisionally included in the HMRC claim.
+You only have to provide this information if it has been asked for.
+Note the records with details of the information provided to EIS

-4. Send a copy of form INSOL 200 to
+4. EIS will send a copy of form INSOL 200 to

 • The office with responsibility for the employer PAYE scheme, if the taxpayer is also an employer.
 This office will record the cessation of the PAYE scheme on the employer record